 - Localized pain

 - Stiffness or restriction of the hip area

 When bursae are inflamed, the area around the hip becomes very tender and painful.

-In general, repetitive activities such as walking, limping, running can contribute to the discomfort.
-However, injury, direct blows such as fall, repeated pressure and overuse of the hip, and a sedentary lifestyle such as prolonged sitting may also worsen the condition.
+In general, repetitive activities such as walking, limping, and running can contribute to the discomfort.
+However, injury, direct blows such as falls, repeated pressure and overuse of the hip, and a sedentary lifestyle such as prolonged sitting may also worsen the condition.

 Additionally, if you have rheumatoid arthritis, gout and diabetes, you are more susceptible to this pain.

 People with uneven leg length spine problems such as scoliosis or bone spurs also need to be cautious.
 They may develop a medical condition called Trochanteric Hip Bursitis when their hips get excessively swollen.

 The rehabilitation goals for hip bursitis are to reduce pain, improve range of motion, strength building and restore natural mobility.
 In addition, physical therapy involves treatment that reduces inflammation and pressure on the bursae.

 Here are some standard physiotherapy techniques beneficial for Hip Bursitis:

 Your orthopedic therapist may use a needle to remove the fluid from the bursae to relieve symptoms.